 Infusion-Related Reactions

-Adverse reactions consisting of nausea, vomiting, abdominal pain, flushing, dyspepsia, chest discomfort, and pruritus were reported in patients receiving CYTALUX in clinical studies.
-2.4% of patients experienced reactions during the period of administration of CYTALUX.
+Adverse reactions including nausea, vomiting, abdominal pain, flushing, hypersensitivity, elevation in blood pressure, dyspepsia, and chest discomfort were reported in patients receiving CYTALUX in clinical studies.
+A total of 17% of patients experienced reactions during administration of CYTALUX.
 Reactions typically occurred within 15 minutes of the start of infusion.
+CYTALUX infusion interruption or discontinuation due to adverse reactions occurred in 11% of all patients.
 Treatment with antihistamines and/or anti-nausea medication may be used.
 If an adverse reaction occurs during administration, the infusion can be interrupted and resumed after treatment of the reaction.

 Risk of Misinterpretation

-Errors may occur with the use of CYTALUX during intraoperative fluorescence imaging to detect ovarian cancer, including false negatives and false positives.
-Non-fluorescing tissue in the surgical field does not rule out the presence of ovarian cancer.
-Fluorescence may be seen in non-cancerous tissue including areas of the bowel, kidneys, lymph nodes and inflamed tissue.
+Errors may occur with the use of CYTALUX during intraoperative fluorescence imaging to detect ovarian cancer and lesions in the lung, including false negatives and false positives.
+Non-fluorescing tissue in the surgical field does not rule out the presence of ovarian cancer or lesions in the lung.
+Fluorescence may be seen in normal tissues including bowel, kidneys, lymph nodes, lungs, and inflamed tissue.

 Embryo-Fetal Toxicity